 Benefiting numerous market segments

 EGNOS is essential for applications where accuracy and integrity are critical.
 For example, in the aviation sector GNSS alone does not satisfy the strict operational requirements set by the International Civil Aviation Organisation (ICAO) for use in such critical flight stages as final approaches.
-However, with the addition of EGNOS, which has been certified for civil aviation since 2011, such systems as GPS and Galileo can satisfy ICAO standards.
+However, with the addition of EGNOS, which has been certified for civil aviation since 2011, systems such as GPS can satisfy ICAO standards.

 Beyond the aviation sector, EGNOS improves and extends the scope of such GNSS applications as precision farming, on-road vehicle management and navigating ships through narrow channels – to name a few.